-When you’re monitoring reviews for Reputation Management, you’ll want to hit the big ones: Google, Yelp, Angie’s List, Trip Advisor, and more.
-But depending on your business, there could be multiple niche review websites that can make or break a customer’s opinion of you.
-Stay on top of them all by using review monitoring tools that can send you updates and let you know any time you get a new review, and anywhere.
+Don’t just monitor the big review sites, like Google, Yelp, Angie’s List, and Trip Advisor.
+Look into niche review websites as well.
+Stay on top of them all by using the following review monitoring tools.
+They can even send you updates and let you know any time you get a new review.

 Review Reputation Monitoring Tools

-- ReviewPush monitors the most popular review websites each day, and any time you receive a new review, you’ll get an email alert.
-You can then respond to the online review appropriately and proactively.
+- ReviewPush monitors the most popular review websites each day.
+You’ll get an email alert each time someone posts a review about your brand.
 You can even use this service to ask for new positive reviews.

 - Review Trackers helps you listen to what customers are saying online.
-This tool manages, analyzes, and collects reviews from customers on Foursquare, Trip Advisor, Open Table, Google, and more.
+This tool analyzes reviews from customers on Foursquare, Trip Advisor, Open Table, Google, and more.

-- Chat Meter offers an easy way to monitor and respond to online reviews each day, and even take a look at the attitude of the reviews your customers are posting and more.
+- Chat Meter offers an easy way to monitor and respond to online reviews each day.
+It even looks at the attitude of the reviews your customers are posting and more.